IIIF/awesome-iiif/readme.md

 - [iNQUIRE source](https://github.com/armadillo-systems/inquire) is the Github repository for iNQUIRE.
 - [Musiclibs](https://musiclibs.net) provides cross-library search of thousands of musical scores and manuscripts.

+### Import to Viewers

+- [Open in IIIF Viewer](https://github.com/2SC1815J/open-in-iiif-viewer) - A web browser extension to open IIIF manifest link in your favorite IIIF viewer.

 ## Annotations

 While annotations are not specified by IIIF they are an important enabling technology.